Rohit-Sharma-RS/Ember/README.md

-# AI Ember
+# Ember

-AI Ember is an interactive AI-based application that integrates computer vision, natural language processing, and gesture recognition to enable dynamic interactions with a user.
+Ember is an interactive AI-based application that integrates computer vision, natural language processing, and gesture recognition to enable dynamic interactions with a user.
 The application features emotion detection, gesture-based controls, and voice-command functionalities, creating an engaging and intuitive user experience.

 ## Features